• Skip to primary navigation

 • THM option

-Indian Lentils on plate with Cauliflower Rice - next to serving bowl and 2 forks
+Indian Lentils on plate with Cauliflower Rice - next to serving bowl and 2 forks.

 The cook time in the recipe card is how long it will take if you do not own a pressure cooker.
-If you do own one, the cook time will be around 15 minutes less, but you will have a wait time of about 10 minutes since the pressure needs to go down.
+If you do own one, the cook time will be around 15 minutes less, but you’ll have a wait time of about 10 minutes since the pressure needs to go down.

 Easy Indian Lentils